yeeharin/OfficeDocs-SkypeForBusiness/Teams/interpreter-agent-teams.md

 Set-CsTeamsMeetingPolicy -Identity <policy name> -AIInterpreter Enabled
 ```

-### Set the default value for voice representation
+### Set the default value for how users can set their preference for how others hear their speech via Interpreter

-The org-wide **`-VoiceSimulationInInterpreter`** parameter controls your users' default value for **Your voice representation** in **Interpreter settings**.
-The **Your voice representation** setting controls how a user's voice is represented to other participants. **By default, this parameter is set to disabled.**
+The org-wide **`-VoiceSimulationInInterpreter`** parameter controls your users' default value for **Chose your voice when interpreted** in **Interpreter settings**.
+The **Chose your voice when interpreted** setting controls how a user's voice is represented to other participants. **By default, this parameter is set to enabled.**

 Here's the user experience for Interpreter depending on the value you choose:

-- **Enabled**: Sets the default value for **Your voice representation** to **Simulate my voice**.
-When users turn on Interpreter, it automatically simulates their voices when translating to others in meetings.
-Users can also select an automated voice.
+- **Enabled**: Sets the default value for **Chose your voice when interpreted** to **Simulate my voice**.
+When users with a Microsoft 365 Copilot licesne turn on Interpreter, it automatically simulates their voices when translating to others in meetings.
+All participants in an Interpreter-enabled meeting can also select an automated voice. **This is the default value.**

-- **Disabled**: Sets the default value for **Your voice representation** to **Automated voice**.
-When users turn on Interpreter, they select one of the automated voices for translation.
-Users can also choose to allow Interpreter to simulate their voice. **This is the default value.**
+- **Disabled**: Sets the default value for **Chose your voice when interpreted** to **Automated voice**.
+When users with a Microsoft 365 Copilot licesne turn on Interpreter, by deafult, Ava (female) option is selected by default among the automated voices.
+All participants in an Interpreter-enabled meeting can select another automated voice or choose to have Interpreter simulate their own voice.

-To set the org-wide default value for the **Your voice representation** setting to **Simulate my voice**, use the following script:
+To set the org-wide default value for the **Chose your voice when interpreted** setting to **Simulate my voice**, use the following script:

 ```PowerShell
 Set-CsTeamsMeetingPolicy -Identity <policy name> -VoiceSimulationInInterpreter Enabled
 ```

-To set the org-wide default value for the **Your voice representation** setting to **Automated voice**, use the following script:
+To set the org-wide default value for the **Chose your voice when interpreted** setting to **Automated voice**, use the following script:

 ```PowerShell
 Set-CsTeamsMeetingPolicy -Identity <policy name> -VoiceSimulationInInterpreter Disabled